snovakovic/s.js/README.md

 ```

 #### unique
-Returns new array that contain only unique values from from original array.
+Returns new array that contain only unique values from the original array.

 ```javascript
 s.unique([1,1,2,3,2,1,3]); //=> [1,2,3]